lawalty/studio/README.md

 ### 1. Create `.env.local`

 Create a new file named `.env.local` in the root directory of this project.
 This file is for your local secrets and will not be checked into version control.
+You can copy the template from the `.env` file.

 ### 2. Add Google AI API Key (Required)